bootstrap-vue/bootstrap-vue/docs/components/card/README.md

 ```

 #### Images:
-The prop `img` places an image on the top of the card.
-With class `.card-text`, text can be
+The prop `img` places an image on the top of the card, and use the `img-alt` prop to
-added to the card.
-Text within `.card-text` can also be styled with the standard HTML tags.
+specify a string to be placed in the image's `alt` attribute.
+The image specified
+by the `img` prop will be responsive and will adjust it's width when the width of the
+card is changed.

 ```html
 <div>